-Since the beginning of 2014, the cobalt industry has been benefiting from strengthening demand in the battery sector due to the growth in smart phones, tablets and particularly in the electric and hybrid electric vehicle ("EV") markets.
+Over the course of the last 18 months the cobalt industry has been benefiting from strengthening demand in the battery sector due to the growth in smart phones, tablets and particularly in the electric and hybrid electric vehicle ("EV") markets.
 These products use lithium-ion batteries, which are cobalt based.
-Last year, Tesla Motors, Inc. ("Tesla") confirmed its plans to build a US\$5.0 billion EV "Gigafactory" in Reno, Nevada and has commenced construction of that facility.
+Last year, Tesla Motors, Inc. ("Tesla") confirmed its plans to build a US\$5.0 billion EV "Gigafactory" in Reno, Nevada of which construction is well underway and ahead of schedule.
 At its peak, the Gigafactory is expected to have the capacity to produce 500,000 electric vehicles annually and this can potentially increase the annual global demand for cobalt by approximately 20% once the Gigafactory reaches full commercial production capacity planned for 2020.
+The EV market continues to rise in popularity and importance and there are several other EV manufacturers which have announced plans for new vehicle production.
 In addition, the demand for cobalt in the smart phone market remains strong with new models being released by several of the larger manufacturers.